azure-ad-b2c/samples/policies/encrypted-profile/README.md

 ```

 ### Signin encryption / decryption
-During **signin** we must take what the user typed in the UX and encrypt it before attepting to authenticate the local account.
+During **signin** we must take what the user typed in the UX and encrypt it before attepting to authenticate the local account, as the email doesn't work as a unique identifier for the user anymore.
 Therefor, the TechinalProfile `SelfAsserted-LocalAccountSignin-Email` is modified in the [TrustFrameworkExtensions.xml](policies/TrustFrameworkExtensions.xml) file to include a call to the REST API.
 It will pass what the user typed in the `signInName` and get back a claim called `emailEncrypted`.

 ```xml
 <!-- before validating the userid/password, encrypt what the user entered and use that -->